The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/topeka-ks-1301-sw-gage-blvd.md

 ## Stage

-The Topeka ShowBiz Pizza was the 6th store to receive the in-development (Beta) variant of the {{< wiki-link "Classic Stage" >}} show.
+The Topeka ShowBiz Pizza was the 6th store to receive the in-development (Beta) variant of the [Classic Stage] show.
 After the closure, the animatronics were sold off in an auction and later repurchased by Creative Engineering.

 ## History